How to Choose Front-End Framework for Your Company

 What options do you have?

-The flexibility of any front-end development framework underlines just how easy it is to customize and configure options to suit your personal preferences.
+The flexibility of any framework for front-end development underlines just how easy it is to customize and configure options to suit your personal preferences.
 Will the framework automatically preselect architectural decisions for you or does it allow you to specify how your things like the state server, router or handlers function?
 Depending on the kind of frontend application you’re trying to build this goes a long way to determine the efficiency of your end product.
-Of a lot of frameworks, Angular 2 is pretty much a static framework – it comes with a preconfigured state of options.
+Of a lot of web application front-end framework, Angular 2 is pretty much a static framework – it comes with a preconfigured state of options.
 Vue Aurelia and React outclass the latter and all three afford a great deal of customizability.

 Compactness and a lightweight build